0977 Health Facilities Financing Authority

 Chapter 99, Statutes of 2000, established the Cedillo-Alarcon Community Clinic Investment Act of 2000 and allocated $50 million dollars to CHFFA for the purpose of awarding grants to eligible primary care clinics for capital outlay projects.
 Funds of approximately $50 million were disbursed.
 Residual funds remained and so the Legislature amended the Act in 2005 to authorize CHFFA to disburse the remaining funds to eligible clinics.

-In 2004, as part of the Anthem-Well Point merger, $35 million dollars was allocated to CHFFA for the purpose of awarding grants to eligible health care facilities providing service to underserved communities throughout California.
+In 2004, as part of the Anthem-Well Point merger, $35 million dollars was allocated to CHFFA for the purpose of awarding grants to eligible health care facilities providing service to under served communities throughout California.
 Distribution of these funds was to be accomplished through the same process established for the above referenced Cedillo-Alarcon Community Clinic Investment Act of 2000.
-In 2005, the Insurance Commissioner entered into a memorandum of understanding with CHFFA authorizing CHFFA to disburse the funds to clinics.
-Though all funds have been awarded, funds in the amount of $290,538 remain to be disbursed and are contingent upon the clinics providing relevant documentation evidencing completion of their projects.
+In 2005, the Insurance Commissioner entered into an memorandum of understanding with CHFFA authorizing CHFFA to disburse the funds to clinics.
+Though all funds have been awarded, funds in the amount of $274,976 remain to be disbursed and are contingent upon the clinics providing relevant documentation evidencing completion of their projects.

 HELP II Loan Program

-CHFFA administers the Healthcare Expansion Loan Program II (HELP II) to assist small and rural health facilities in obtaining financing for their capital needs.
+CHFFA administers the Healthcare Expansion Loan Program II (HELP II) to assist small and rural health facilities in obtaining otherwise difficult and costly to obtain financing for their capital needs.
 The HELP II Financing Program provides three percent (3%), fixed interest loans of up to $1,000,000 to California's nonprofit small and rural health facilities in an efficient, timely, and cost effective manner.
 HELP II loans may be used to purchase or construct new facilities, remodel or renovate existing facilities, and purchase equipment or furnishings.
-Since the program's inception in 1988 and as of June 30, 2014, CHFFA has loaned $94.4 million to small and rural health facilities.
+Since the program's inception in 1988 and as of June 30, 2012, CHFFA has loaned $83.7 million to small and rural health facilities.
+In April 2012, the CHFFA board raised the maximum loan amount facilities can receive under HELP II from $750,000 to $1,000,000.
 Applications are accepted on a monthly basis.

 California Health Access Model Program

-Chapter 23, Statutes of 2012, Government Code section 15438.10 authorized CHAMP, a new grant program, intended to support innovative methods of delivering health care services more effectively and to improve access and health outcomes for vulnerable populations and communities by bringing service, including preventative services, to individuals where they live or congregate.
+Chapter 23, Statutes of 2012, Government Code section 15438.10 authorized CHAMP, a new grant program, intended to support innovative methods of delivering health care services more effectively, and improving access and health outcomes for vulnerable populations and communities by bringing service, including preventative services, to individuals where they live or congregate.